-Due to this site's location within the TMSA and the availability of water and sewer service, no groundwater wells or septic systems will occur with this development.
+Due to this site's location within the TMSA and the availability of water and sewer service, all homes within the LDS zone will not have groundwater wells or septic systems within this development.

 Goal Twenty-five: The quality of water from the South Valleys hydrographic basins will be protected from further degradation resulting from human activities.